Skip to content

 Usage

-Use this node when you need to inspect the structure of a SQL Server table before writing queries or building data pipelines.
-Typical workflows include validating column names and types, checking keys and nullability, or documenting a table prior to transformations.
+Use this node when you need to inspect the structure of a SQL Server table before building queries or performing data operations.
+Typical workflow: provide a valid SQL Server connection URI, specify the schema and table name, then connect its outputs to documentation, validation, or query-building steps.

 Inputs